espressif/esp-adf/adf_examples/player/music_player/README.md

 1. Copy music files into the `/sdcard` mount point or one of its first-level subdirectories (see `scan dir: /sdcard` in the log below)
 2. After boot, the example scans the folder; if tracks are found it plays the first one, otherwise the UI shows no music available
 3. Use the bottom touch control bar:
-   - Previous / play or pause / next
+   - Playlist / previous / play or pause / next / volume − / volume + / loop mode
    - Loop mode button cycles one-track repeat, list repeat, and shuffle
-4. The top overlay shows the current song title (ellipsis mode, Chinese supported) and repeat mode
+4. The top area shows the current song title (ellipsis mode, Chinese supported), repeat mode, and volume
-5. The background uses the LVGL built-in `lv_demo_music` UI; the progress bar is demo animation only
+5. The progress bar and time labels show playback progress
 6. When the current track finishes, the next track starts automatically according to the selected mode

 ### Log Output